BA Creative Writing and Film & Theatre

 Creative writing, film and theatre complement each other perfectly.
 Developing characters and narratives in your creative writing, and working to improve and refine them, will make you a better writer.
 This will enhance your ability to create compelling characters and narratives in your filmmaking and theatre work.

 Creative writing allows you to explore your creativity from all angles: creating characters, shaping poems, drawing on your imagination.
+We are ranked 11th for Creative Writing in the Complete University Guide 2023.

 We offer a specially curated group of English literature modules, which are designed to complement your creative writing.
 You’ll gain knowledge of a variety of literary, dramatic and film texts, from a range of different periods.
 The course aims to foster your independent thinking, using the close reading and analytical skills that are fundamental to English literature, film and theatre.